Customer service & tarmac delay plan

 Where local law requires Air New Zealand to offer different alternatives we will do so as required.

 We will make every effort to ensure your bags arrive at your destination on schedule and in the condition we received them.
-Despite all care being taken, baggage sorting systems are complex and involve both human and mechanical interaction which sometimes results in baggage being delayed.
+Despite all care being taken, baggage sorting systems are complex and involve both human and mechanical interaction which sometimes results in baggage being delayed or damaged.

 In the event that your baggage is delayed, we will endeavour to have it returned to you within 24 hours of receiving notification that your bag is missing.
 We will provide you with an amenity kit on request and if we are not able to return your bags within 24 hours, authorise limited emergency expenses to be issued to you.